Acucarinho/havoc-obfuscator/README.md

 - Avoid using the default port `40056`; choose a different port.
 - Use proxies or redirectors to help evade JARM fingerprinting attacks.

+## Inspiration

+This project was inspired by the techniques and insights presented in:

+**How to Hack Like a Ghost: Breaching the Cloud (2021)**

 ## To-Do List

 - [ ] Generate custom certificates to avoid JARM hashes